MathiasReker/Java-CI-CD/README.md

    ```

 ### Package visibility
+In order to see packages, the CD pipeline must run atleast once.
+The pipeline will create a package on your GitHib repository.

-Go to your packages -> package settings -> danger zone -> change visibility -> make it public
+Go to the package -> select package settings -> select danger zone -> change visibility -> make it public

 <p align="right">(<a href="#top">back to top</a>)</p>